 Insurance for climbing Kilimanjaro

 When buying insurance for climbing Kilimanjaro you must make clear to the insurer that you will be trekking on a very big mountain.
 If you are going to be mountaineering and using ropes then you need to tell them that too.
-This will probably increase your premium (it usually doubles it) and may even exclude you from being covered altogether.
-But if you don’t make this clear from the start and pay the lower premium you may find, should you have to make a claim, that you weren’t actually covered at all.
+This will probably increase your premium and may even exclude you from being covered altogether.
+But if you don’t make this clear from the start you may find, should you have to make a claim, that you weren’t actually covered at all.

-Remember, too, to read the small print of any insurance policy before buying one to protect you, and shop around too, for each insurance policy varies slightly from company to company.
-Details to consider include:
+Remember, too, that you must read the small print of any insurance policy before buying one to protect you.
+In addition, it pays to shop around, for each insurance policy varies slightly from company to company.